ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 ## ArgosQC workflow and features
 1. ArgosQC workflows are intended to be run automatically via a scheduler and require minimal supervision.
-Separate workflows are provided for SMRU and Wildlife Computers tags.
-Both require the node manager to set up a JSON configuration file that specifies all required project information and QC parameters.
+ArgosQC provides two workflows, one for SMRU tag data and one for Wildlife Computers tag data.
+Both workflows require the node manager to set up a JSON configuration file that specifies all required project information and QC parameters.
 In general, both workflows do the following:
 - Downloads specified tag data from the tag manufacturer
-- Acquires any available deployment metadata from the tag Manufacturer & builds an operational deployment metadata file, or ingests a specified metadata file (CSV).
+- Acquires any available deployment metadata from the tag manufacturer & builds an operational deployment metadata file, or ingests a specified metadata file (CSV).
 - Prepares tag location data for state-space model (SSM) fitting
 - Fits the SSM in 2 passes to each tag location dataset.
 SSM fitting to multiple tag datasets is conducted in parallel across a number of available processors.
 - Reroutes any SSM-estimated locations that occur on land back into the ocean.